Michael Wittmann: Death

 In 2008 a documentary in the Battlefield Mysteries TV series examined the final battle.
-A historian, Norm Christie, interviewed participants; Sydney Valpy Radley-Walters, Joe Ekins and Ken Tout, and from their testimony and the two German accounts pieced the final battle together.
-The Tigers left the cover of a hedge near Cintheaux at 12:30 in two prongs; one in the middle of the field with the other—including Wittman—moving more slowly on the right.
-The British 75mm armed tanks engaged the lead Tiger (Iriohn) hitting it in the transmission, bogies or track and it started going in circles trying to withdraw.
+A historian, Norm Christie, interviewed participants; Sydney Valpy Radley-Walters, Joe Ekins and Ken Tout.
+From their testimony and the two German accounts, Christie pieced the final battle together.
+The Tigers left the cover of a hedge near Cintheaux at 12:30 in two prongs; one in the middle of the field with the other – including Wittmann – moving more slowly on the right.
+The British 75 mm armed tanks engaged the lead Tiger (Iriohn) hitting it in the transmission, bogies or track and it started going in circles trying to withdraw.
 Joe Ekins' tank hit the second Tiger on the right side and knocked it out.
 As the crew escaped and brought out their wounded, they watched another Tiger north of them go up in flames (Kisters).
-Iriohn partly withdrew but could not get away and was hit by Ekins—"the one that was mulling around."
+Iriohn partly withdrew but could not get away and was hit by Ekins — "the one that was mulling around."
 Wittmann signalled "Pull back!"
 He did not realize that a group of the Sherbrookes were immediately to his right, and in a volley they knocked out the two Tigers beside the road.
 The commander of the second Tiger recalled the position of Wittmann's tank and specifically the skewed turret.
 The tank blew up shortly afterwards.
 Hans Hoflinger in a following Tiger was also attacked by enfilading fire from Sherman Fireflies with powerful 17-pounder guns, and had to abandon his tank.
 He saw the fire and explosion in Wittmann's tank, and that the turret was displaced to the right and tilted down to the front somewhat.
 None of his crew had gotten out.
 Survivors from Dollinger's tank passed by the wreck of Wittmann's tank shortly afterwards.

 In more recent years the 2008 Battlefield Mysteries documentary has been criticized on grounds of inaccuracy and standard of proof.
 It is largely based on the postulations put forward by Canadian writer Brian Reid's unsubstantiated claims made in 2005.
 Much of the show is based on speculation and is at odds with the first Investigation conducted by After the Battle military magazine published in 1985.
 It was After The Battle that were the first to investigate Wittmann's death and had documentary evidence from the War Diary of the 1st Northamptonshire Yeomanry.
 This only mentions 3 Tigers in the field, numbers 312, 007 and 314 and it does not mention the Sherbrooke Fusiliers who were supposed to be across the field.
 In a battle this would have been reported.
+The documentary has comments from then-Major Radley Walters, who was in one of the Sherbrooke Fusilier tanks.
+While his tank did not destroy any tanks, they saw the tanks passing by.
+He does remember a tremendous explosion.
+According to the documentary, there was a fourth tank, the 009 visible from Ekins position.
+It cannot be ruled out that a sloppy written 009 can be interpreted as 007 for the war diary.